marcin-filipiak/arduino_wroom_bitcoin/README.md

-Displays information on the OLED about the current Bitcoin rate, and changes within 12 and 6 hours.
+Displays information on the OLED about the current Bitcoin price and changes within 12 and 6 hours.

 Board: ESP32 WROOM